rerun-io/rerun-docs/docs/getting-started/quickstart.md

 One thing to notice is there is a gap in the timeline in the "frame" view.
 This dataset is actually missing a few frames, and the timeline view of frames makes this easy to spot.
 This highlights the importance of applying meaningful timestamps to your data as you log it.
 You also aren't limited to frame and log_time.
 Rerun lets you define your own timelines however you would like.
-You can read more on [here](../concepts/timelines.md).*
+You can read more about timelines [here](../concepts/timelines.md).

 ## Configuring views
 Views in Rerun are configured by [Blueprints](../reference/viewer/blueprint.md).
 We will now use blueprints to adjust both an individual entity as well as the contents of a space view itself.

 ### Adjusting entity properties
-First, click to select the entity named `points` in the  `/ (Spatial)` in the view.
-In addition to the information about the data associated with that entity, you will see a "Blueprint" section.
+First, click to select the entity named `points` in the  `/ (Spatial)` view in the Blueprint panel.
+Now, look and the selection panel -- in addition to the information about the data associated with that entity, you will see a "Blueprint" section.

 Try toggling "visible" on and off and you will see that the points disappear and reappear.
 Next, click the control labeled "visible history" and drag it to the right to increase the value.
-As you drag you will see more points show up in the view.
-This is a collection of all the points that were recorded over multiple frames.
-Because the points are logged in 3d space, aggregating them gives us a better view of the car.
-Leave the visible history with a value of 50 -- which says to include all the points from the last 50 frames.
+As you drag farther you will see more points show up in the view.
+This is making historical points, from farther back in time visible within the time point of this view.
+Because the points are logged in stationary 3d space, aggregating them here gives us a more complete view of the car.
+Leave the visible history with a value of 50.

 ![Visible History](/docs-media/quickstart8_history.png)